MichaelCurrin/code-cookbook/README.md

 ## About

+A collection of answers to coding problems I come across, so I can refer back here to see what a few good approaches are.

-A reference like a cheatsheet, but rather than one-line commands or code blocks, the answer is a longer file or a combination of files.
+Like a cheatsheet, but rather than one-line commands or code blocks, the answer is a longer file or a combination of files.

 Some answers will be boilerplate that you can copy to your project as is, with a few values possibly to configure.